-CO-ORDINATED ADMISSION ARRANGEMENTS - 2023/24
+CO-ORDINATED ADMISSION ARRANGEMENTS - 2025/26

-- 34. The Governing Body has agreed to the LA timetable: - a.
-The closing date for applications for admissions in the school year 2023/24 will be 15th January 2023. - b.
-Thereafter, the Governing Body will notify the LA of the order of priority for the admission of all applicants by 28th February 2023. - c.
-The Local Authority, having taken parental preference into account, will write to all parents on behalf of the Governing Body with notification of outcomes from applications on 16th April 2023. - 35.
-The date for consideration of late applications (see paragraph 7 of the policy) is up to and including 28th February 2023.
+The Governing Body has agreed to the LA timetable:

+- a.
+The closing date for applications for admissions in the school year 2025/26 will be 28th February 2024. - b.
+Thereafter, the Governing Body will notify the LA of the order of priority for the admission of all applicants by 3rd March 2024. - c.
+The Local Authority, having taken parental preference into account, will write to all parents on behalf of the Governing Body with notification of outcomes from applications on 16th April 2024.